moovspace/Debian-10-mate-install/README.md

-# Debian-10-mate-install
+# Debian 10 Mate desktop install
-How to install debian 10 mate desktop with lemp server, firewall and sublime text 3 editor.
+How to install Debian 10 mate desktop with WiFi, LEMP server, firewall and sublime text 3 editor.

 ## Create bootable USB from distro iso (as root user)
 ```diff